Mario675/Batch-disable-mid-roll-ads-from-YouTube-videos/Readme.md

 Javascript is working with the webpage itself.
 The user would have to log into youtube, start it, and it would run in the backround.

+This is currently an Idea for a project.